Academic Leadership Team

 Associate Dean, Graduate Programs

-Dr. Lorelli Nowell has been teaching in the Faculty of Nursing since 2003 and recently rejoined the faculty as an Assistant Professor with a Teaching and Learning Research Professorship.
-After finishing her PhD in Nursing at the University of Calgary in 2017, she completed an Eyes High Postdoctoral Fellowship at the Taylor Institute for Teaching and Learning.
+Dr. Lorelli Nowell has been teaching in the Faculty of Nursing since 2003.
+After finishing her PhD in Nursing at the University of Calgary in 2017, Dr. Lorelli Nowell completed an Eyes High Postdoctoral Fellowship at the Taylor Institute for Teaching and Learning.
 She earned her Master of Nursing from the University of Calgary in 2012, and her Bachelor of Science in Nursing from Thompson Rivers University in 2000.

 Dr. Nowell is passionate about teaching and learning and she has a strong mixed methods research background with numerous interdisciplinary collaborations.
 Her emerging program of research focuses on studying innovations in teaching and learning, the professional learning and development of educators, and mentorship to support teaching and learning practices.
-She has published her research in several high impact journals and frequently presents at regional, national, and international conferences.
+She frequently publishes and presents at regional, national, and international conferences, often in collaboration with her graduate students.

 Dr. Andrew Estefan, PhD, RPN